From the advertising column to the digital age – How you benefit from Amazon DSP

 A target audience is precisely defined.
 This includes both demographic data as well as interests, search, and purchasing behavior.

 Amazon itself collects a vast amount of data about its customers.
-The online giant has the advantage of not only knowing what is liked or clicked on, but it also knows what is actually purchased.
+The online giant has the advantage of not only knowing what is liked or clicked on, but it knows what is actually purchased.

 Retargeting

 These advertising spaces are not only on the marketplace itself but also on other pages of the company, such as FireTV.
-DSP ads can even be displayed on the sites of authorized third parties.
+DSP ads can even be displayed on the pages of authorized third parties.

 That brings us to the next question: